 More than 50 faculty members, known as the Musicians of Wall Street, provide instruction in 20 instruments and voice.
 See Faculty.

-The School's 1,500 weekly students have ranged in age from 6 months to 90 years and come to the School from more than 100 communities in four states.
+The Music School's 1,500 weekly students have ranged in age from 6 months to 90 years and come to the School from more than 100 communities in four states.
 See the list at bottom of this page.
 Forty-nine percent of the students receive financial aid, including those reached through the School's Music in the Community Initiative (MICI) and members of the Scholarship Ensembles.

 Since 1988, the Music School has occupied a former church and rectory at 23 Wall Street, in downtown Concord, NH.
 An addition more than doubled the School's size in 2001, creating three floors of teaching studios and larger ensemble rooms, including a percussion room.
 There also is a recording studio, an outdoor performance area next to a city park and two large performance spaces -- the lovely Recital Hall, formerly a church sanctuary, and the multi-purpose Community Room.